apache/mahout/README.md

 To use maven, add the appropriate setting to your pom.xml or build.sbt following the template below.

-The use the Samsara environment you'll need to include both the engine neutral math-scala dependency:
+To use the Samsara environment you'll need to include both the engine neutral math-scala dependency:
 ```
 <dependency>
     <groupId>org.apache.mahout</groupId>